-Among proposals currently pending in the General Assembly that could affect the Commission are the following:
+Among other legislation currently pending in the General Assembly that could affect the Commission are the following:

 - House Bill 76 would require that PennDOT assume the operating functions of the Commission and that the Commonwealth assume the financing functions of the Commission, that certain assets of the Commission be transferred to PennDOT and the State Treasurer, and that the Commission and the office of Turnpike Commissioner be abolished.
-The bill was referred to the House Transportation Committee in February 2011. - House Bill 1686 would terminate the Act 44 Funding Agreement.
-The bill was referred to the House Transportation Committee in June 2011.
-The bill was introduced in reaction to the FHWA's denial of the Commission's application to toll I-80 as authorized by Act 44.
+The bill was referred to the House Transportation Committee in February 2011. - House Bill 1686 would terminate payments due under the Funding Agreement.
+The bill was referred to the House Transportation Committee in June 2011. - House Bill 2453 and Senate Bill 1540 would affect future pension contributions by the Commission (and other Commonwealth employers) by switching future public employees (including Commission employees) from a defined benefit plan to a defined contribution plan.
+For more details about this proposed legislation, see "CERTAIN OTHER INFORMATION Retirement Plan" below.